AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 (2) Persons making use of the accommodation are guests within the meaning of the

-§ 3 Conclusion of contract, down payment
+§ 3 Conclusion of contract, deposit

 (1) The accommodation contract is generally concluded when the accommodation provider accepts the guest's written